moonwitch/moonwitch.github.io/content/posts/2026-06-13-getting-named-at-forty-my-audhd-diagnosis.md

 ---
 title: "Getting Named at Forty: My AuDHD Diagnosis"
+description: "Reflections on being diagnosed with Autism and ADHD as an adult, and the complex mix of relief and grief that follows."
 date: "2026-06-13"
-lastmod: "2026-06-13"
+lastmod: "2026-06-14"
 categories:
-  - neurodivergence
+  - "neurodivergence"
 tags:
-  - neurodivergent
+  - "neurodivergent"
-  - autism
+  - "autism"
-  - adhd
+  - "adhd"
-  - audhd
+  - "audhd"
-  - personal
+  - "personal"
 comments: true
-draft: true
+draft: false
 ---

 I was nearly forty when I finally got the words.
 Autistic.
 ADHD.
 Both — the combination some of us call AuDHD.
 The autism piece landed first, early in 2023; the ADHD assessment followed later that same year.
 By the time it was all written down, I'd spent decades quietly assuming I was just a slightly defective version of a normal person.
 Turns out I'm a perfectly good version of a different one.